-(vi) The station nameplate refueling capacity for the permitted hours of operation calculated using the HySCapE 1.0 model or an equivalent model or capacity estimation methodology approved by ecology.
+(v) The station nameplate refueling capacity for the permitted hours of operation calculated using the HySCapE 1.0 model or an equivalent model or capacity estimation methodology approved by ecology.
 The applicant must submit a completed model with the application.
-The application for medium and heavy-duty vehicles shall not be accepted until HySCapE model or equivalent model or capacity estimation methodology is approved by ecology for these-this vehicle size categoryies.
+The application for ((medium and)) heavy-duty vehicles shall not be accepted until HySCapE model or equivalent model or capacity estimation methodology is approved by ecology for ((these)) this vehicle size ((categories)) category.

-(vii) The HRI refueling capacity for the station is the nameplate refueling capacity determined in (b)(v) of this subsection or 3,000 kg/daythe following, whichever is less.
+(vi) The HRI refueling capacity for the station is the nameplate refueling capacity determined in (b) (v) of this subsection or ((the following)) 3,000 kg/day, whichever is less((:

-(A) For light-duty vehicle stations: 800 1,200 kg/day, out of which 250 kg/day is eligible for capacity crediting; or
+(A) For light-duty vehicle stations: 800 kg/day, out of which 250 kg/day is eligible for capacity crediting; or

-(B) For medium and heavy-duty vehicles stations: 3,000 kg/day, out of which 1500 kg/day is eligible for capacity crediting.
+(B) For medium and heavy-duty vehicles station: 3000 kg/day, out of which 1500 kg/day is eligible for capacity crediting)).

-(viii) The number of dispensing units at the station.
+(vii) The number of dispensing units at the station.

-(viiiix) Expected source(s) of hydrogen, CI value(s), and method(s) used for delivery.
+(viii) Expected source(s) of hydrogen, CI value(s), and method(s) used for delivery.